Gankare/portfolio/SpellSlingers/README.md

 # - UI

-When we started the project, we divided the tasks among us, I wanted to learn Unity's new input system so doing the all UI became my task.
+When we started the project, we divided the tasks among us, I wanted to learn Unity's new input system so doing all the UI became my task.

-The game was from the beginning suppose to be a dungeon rougelike co-op with friendly fire, so some scripts below has functionality for solo, co-op, and versus mode even if versus mode is the only mode in the game.
-We changed the game to only a versus game mode because we did not have time for the rest.
+The game was originally supposed to be a dungeon rougelike co-op with friendly fire, so some scripts below has functionality for solo, co-op, and versus mode altough the only mode in the finished game is versus due to lack of time.

 ---